Looking for the road less travelled? You've found it.

 The Western Arctic region of the Northwest Territories is as far as you go can go by car – to the edge of the map, to the top of the world, to the core of your dreams.

 First, the famous Dempster Highway carries you 737 wild kilometres from the historic Klondike, across the Arctic Circle, through the Richardson Mountains, and into the mysterious Mackenzie Delta.
-Then the brand-new, 138-kilometre "Tuk Highway" takes you the rest of the way – the first-ever road to the Arctic Ocean.
+Then the 138-kilometre "Tuk Highway" takes you the rest of the way – the first-ever road to the Arctic Ocean.
 It's the greatest adventure you can have while sitting down.

 Here's 14 reasons why you should drive it now.

 The Arctic Circle is a line of lore and legend – and the Western Arctic is the only place in Canada where you can reach it by road.
 At this scenic pull-off on the Dempster Highway you can watch the sun spin itself dizzy in the sky, never falling below the horizon.
 You’ve now crossed into the true polar zone, a mythic region only a fraction of the travellers on Earth have ever entered.